IBMStreams/streamsx.objectstorage/_docs/01_07-scan-operators.md

 ### Parameters

-Following are the `ObjectStorageScan` and the `S3ObjectStorageScan` operator parameters grouped by category (authentication, connection, directory and patterns for objects to be scanned).
+Following are the `ObjectStorageScan` and the `S3ObjectStorageScan` operator parameters grouped by category (authentication, connection, scanning).
 Note, that except of `authentication` and `connection` parameter groups both operators have the same configuration parameters.

 ##### Authentication parameters